grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

 Verify that you have:

 - Access to the Kubernetes cluster
-- Persistent storage is enabled in the Kubernetes cluster, which has a default storage class set up
+- Persistent storage is enabled in the Kubernetes cluster, which has a default storage class set up.
+You can [change the default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/).
 - DNS service works in the Kubernetes cluster
-- An ingress controller is set up in the Kubernetes cluster
+- An ingress controller is set up in the Kubernetes cluster, for example [ingress-nginx](https://kubernetes.github.io/ingress-nginx/)

-  **Note:** Although this is not strictly necessary, if you want to access Mimir from outside of the Kubernetes cluster, you will need an ingress.
+> **Note:** Although this is not strictly necessary, if you want to access Mimir from outside of the Kubernetes cluster, you will need an ingress.
 This procedure assumes you have an ingress controller set up.

 ## Install the Helm chart in a custom namespace